Tanay200210/Payroll/README.md

 ### About Me

-Detail-oriented and analytically trained professional with a background in Economics and experience working with structured data in analytical and operational settings.
-Comfortable handling large datasets, ensuring accuracy, and reconciling inconsistencies using Excel and spreadsheet-based tools.
-Experienced in managing data workflows, maintaining consistency in records, and supporting time-sensitive processes.
-Familiar with payroll outputs through ADP and Workday, with a growing understanding of financial reporting, deductions, and compliance requirements.
+Analytically trained economics graduate with hands-on experience working with structured datasets in fast-paced environments.
+Skilled in Excel for cleaning, organizing, and reconciling data, with a consistent focus on accuracy and error resolution.
+Familiar with payroll systems such as ADP and Workday, and developing a practical understanding of deductions, reporting, and compliance.
+Works methodically and prioritizes getting numbers right before moving forward.

 ### Education